Neighborhoods of Tulsa, Oklahoma: Cherry Street

 South Quaker Avenue intersects Cherry Street one block east of Peoria.
 The 1400 block of South Quaker contains five houses of historical interest because they represent the style of homes constructed during the very early 1920s.
-The most notable is known as McGregor House at 1401 South Quaker, at the intersection of Quaker and 14th street.
+The most notable is known as McGregor House at 1401 South Quaker, at the intersection of Quaker and 14th Street.
 It is a 1 1/2-story Prairie Style house designed about 1920 by Bruce Goff, then a 15-year-old apprentice with the Rush, Endacott and Rush architecture firm.
-The house was listed on the National Register of Historic Places (NRHP) under Criterion C - Architecture, with registration number 10001011.
+The house was listed on the National Register of Historic Places.

-Visitors to this neighborhood can find many local restaurants, boutique shops, art galleries, antique shops, funky vintage stores, and even a scooter shop now filling old storefronts built in the 1920s & 1930s, as well as some notable old homes in the surrounding residential areas.
+Visitors to this neighborhood can find many local restaurants, boutique shops, Peace of Mind Bookstore, art galleries, antique shops, vintage stores and a scooter shop now filling old storefronts built in the 1920s & 1930s, as well as some notable old homes in the surrounding residential areas.
 Numerous condos have been built in recent years just north of Cherry Street.
 Cherry Street is surrounded by four of Tulsa's designated Historic Districts: the Swan Lake, North Maple Ridge, Gillette and Yorktown neighborhoods.
-Other neighborhoods adjacent to Cherry Street are Florence Park, Tulsa and the Renaissance neighborhood.
+Other neighborhoods adjacent to Cherry Street are Florence Park and the Renaissance neighborhood.